 Property lines are not always marked and forest property owners – federal, state and private – are often intermingled.
 Each visitor is responsible for knowing where they are and are complying with the landowner’s rules and restrictions.

 Permission to use SLC lands for Recreation is not permission to use other landowner’s property.
 Respect the rights of neighboring landowners and other permitted users.

 RESPECT OF SLC & SDS Lumber BUSINESS ACTIVITY

 Users recognize that SLC owsn these lands for business purposes including growing, managing, and harvesting forest products, mining and other commercial and industrial uses, SLC reserves the right to sell, harvest or use of the property at any time, Public recreation on SLC owned property Is a privilege not a right.
 Visiting public may not enter the property for any other purpose other than permitted use(s) and shall not interfere with either landowner’s management or uses of the property.

 The future of recreation, privileges on SLC and Broughton lands depend on how users behave in the field, and how they present themselves to others.
 Consider how your actions reflect on yourself and the outdoor recreation community in general.

-Use of SLC or Broughton land by any member of the public may be revoked by the landowner immediately for violation of any of these Terms and Conditions, in spirit or intent, or violation of any local, state or federal law.
+Use of SLC land by any member of the public may be revoked by the landowner immediately for violation of any of these Terms and Conditions, in spirit or intent, or violation of any local, state or federal law.

 FOR USE REGULATIONS FOR SPECIFIC AREAS, CLICK THE LINKS UNDER THE RECREATION MENU ABOVE.